eoanodea/react-native-white-label/README.md

 ### Running this code
 * Clone the repository
-* Run `cd react-native-white-label/whitewhitelabel` to navigate to the project repository
+* Run `cd react-native-white-label/whitelabel` to navigate to the project repository
 * Run `npm i` to install the node dependencies

 ###### IOS
-* Make sure you have XCode, XCode Developer tools and a Simulator set up
+* Make sure you have XCode, XCode Developer tools and a simulator set up
 * Run `npm run install:ios`
 * Run `npm run ios` to launch the application on your IOS simulator (this might take a while)